History of the Mass Rapid Transit (Singapore): North East Line

 The entrance to Chinatown MRT station at street level: the completion of the North East Line allowed the prominent ethnic neighbourhood of Chinatown to be connected by rail to the rest of Singapore's towns for the first time.

 The North East Line, the first line operated by SBS Transit and among the first fully automated heavy rail lines in the world, opened on 20 June 2003, except for Woodleigh and Buangkok stations.
 System problems delayed the line six months from the scheduled opening date of December 2002.
 The construction period of the North East Line was fraught with many delays and some budget problems.
 It marked the pinnacle of a long and chequered history of over two decades since the conception of the line had taken place along with that of the original system which was eventually completed in 1990.

-Up to May 2005, the line was running at a deficit.
-Although line operator, SBS Transit, managed a yearly overall profit as profits from its public bus service exceed the losses from its operation of the North East Line.
+Up to May 2005, the line was running at a deficit, although line operator SBS Transit managed a yearly overall profit as profits from its public bus service exceeded the losses from its operation of the North East Line.
 Running from HarbourFront where Singapore's former World Trade Centre building lies to Punggol to the northeast of the island, this line allowed for previously isolated or distanced areas to be linked up with the rest of Singapore by rail.
 Buangkok opened on 15 January 2006 and Woodleigh opened on 20 June 2011.